nuejs/www/docs/reference/configuration-options.md

 By default, Nue looks for a file named "main.js" and includes it automatically on your page requests.
 You can change this with this setting.
 For example, a value such as `['index.js']` would auto-include "index.js".
 See details of [JS/Typescript modules](../concepts/js-modules.html)

 ### bundle
 Specifies files that should be bundled so that the imported dependencies are *inlined into the file itself.
-For example: ´bundle: [index.js]`.
+For example: `bundle: [index.js]`.
 See [to bundle or not to bundle](../concepts/js-modules.html#unbundled).

 ### class